 When someone is killed as a result of a DUI, the intoxicated driver may be charged with involuntary manslaughter or aggravated involuntary manslaughter.
 This is a felony charge that can result in the loss of a license for an indefinite period, seizure and forfeiture of the vehicle and up to 20 years in prison.

 DUI and DWI Defense Strategies in Virginia

 If you have been charged with a first time or subsequent DUI in Virginia, it is in your best interest to work with a DUI defense lawyer.
 A qualified attorney may be able to have the charge lowered so that you receive a less serious penalty and in some cases, a charge for DUI or DWI may be dropped entirely.
 Defending against a DUI/DWI charge in Virginia requires a legal defense strategy.
 The Brown Firm PLLC DUI defense lawyers have extensive experience defending against DUI?DWI charges in court.
 To read more about potential defenses to a DUI/DWI charge, read our informational page:

 Contact Our Firm for a Legal Consultation

-If you are facing a first time or subsequent DUI/DWI charge in Virginia, call The Brown Law Firm PLLC or contact us online to set up a free initial consultation.
+If you are facing a first time or subsequent DUI/DWI charge in Virginia, call The Brown Law Firm PLLC or contact us online to set up an initial consultation.
 Our firm has the experience and knowledge you can rely on during this difficult time.
 We can provide you with the advice and representation you need to ensure that your rights are protected throughout each stage of the process.